SeldonIO/alibi/doc/source/overview/high_level.md

 insights give a more general understanding of the relationship between inputs and model predictions.

 __TODO__:
-- Add image to illustart
+- Add image to give idea of Global and local insight

 ### Insight Categories